ove/ove-ui/README.md

 The currently available components are:

 * [Launcher](packages/ove-ui-launcher/README.md), which launches OVE applications
 * [Preview](packages/ove-ui-preview/README.md), which provides a preview of an OVE Space
+* [Status](packages/ove-ui-status/README.md), which displays status of all OVE components

 OVE must be installed before the OVE UIs can be used.
 The [OVE Documentation](https://ove.readthedocs.io/en/stable/) provides [installation instructions](https://ove.readthedocs.io/en/stable/docs/INSTALLATION.html) and a [user guide](https://ove.readthedocs.io/en/stable/docs/USAGE.html).